phyphon/MODULE6PROJECT/README.md

 # MODULE6PROJECT
-A repository for the Unity stuff
+A repository for the Unity stuff in regards to the personal space game